5 min to readCloud Services

 Here at SoftwareOne, we provide that support using two different models: the service provider account model (SPAM) and the end customer account model (ECAM).
 With the SPAM model, we hold the root credentials for your master account as well as for all linked accounts.
 In the ECAM approach, we own your root credentials, but you can directly control your linked accounts and their root credentials.

 In either case, of course, your organisation maintains ownership of all your workloads.
-We control the root credentials because we’re in charge of the AWS billing relationship for your account, which also allows us to obtain certain discounts for you from AWS.
+We control the root credentials because we’re in charge of the AWS billing relationship for your account, which also allows us to obtain certain discounts for you on AWS services.
 By doing this, we also provide strong security.
 We follow the four-eyes principle, which means that no one individual at SoftwareOne has access to both your root user password and your multi-factor authentication.
 And any changes made to your root credentials are logged and audited.

 These strategies protect you from common security issues, such as a malicious employee who might try to lock you out of account access or who tries to use your cloud resources for crypto mining.